Tectonic Plates and Boundaries Map

 These are mainly linked to plate growth, as they accommodate horizontal movements of mid-ocean ridges.

-They have a particular structure of narrow valleys and steep walls that can reach 6,561 feet (2,000m).
+They have a particular structure of narrow valleys and steep walls reaching 6,561 feet (2,000m).
 These scars the ocean floor miles beyond the active plate boundary.
 The scars are called fracture zones.
 Frontiers in Earth Science

 Orogens